jessicafu232/BWSI-team2/README.md

 1. **X and Y Values** - Defines the size of the image created.
 The image will be set to X meters by Y meters, where (0, 0) is the bottom left corner.
 The larger the X and Y values are, the more "zoomed out" the image will be.
 2. **X_RES and Y_RES Values** - Defines the number of pixel the image will have.
 Forms a X_RES by Y_RES pixel image.
 Increasing these values increase resolution.
 3. **X_OFFSET and Y_OFFSET Values** - Defines the shift of the Axis in the image.
 The X_OFFSET value will shift the X-Axis by X_OFFSET meters to the left.
 The Y_OFFSET value will shift the Y-Axis Y_OFFSET meters down.
 These values help focus on the image.
-4. **Skip** - Defines the number of scans that will be skipped over.
+4. **Skip** - Defines the interval of scans that will be skipped over.
 5. **Contrast Value** - Increasing this value increases the contrast by taking all of the amplitudes in the pixel and raising it to the Contrast Value.
 A Contrast Value of 1 is the default Contrast.